Skip to main content

 4. Check for manufacturer lease deals

 Many carmakers periodically offer highly discounted lease specials.
-However, the advertised specials might have additional costs in the fine print of the lease ad.
-You should always check to see if the promised monthly payment includes sales tax and fees and if it also requires high drive-off fees, which are similar to a down payment when you buy a car.
-Check Edmunds' Incentives and Rebates section for current offers.
+Edmunds regularly lists these sales from different carmakers on our $299 Lease Deals of the Month and Best SUV Lease Deals articles.
+The cars in these lease specials are usually priced below the manufacturer suggested retail price (MSRP) and often represent a good deal.
+However, sometimes the advertised specials might have additional costs in the fine print of the lease ad.
+You should always check to see if the promised monthly payment includes sales tax and fees and if it also requires high drive-off fees.
+You can also check Edmunds' Incentives and Rebates section for current offers.

 If a lease offer isn't available for the car you want, you can locate other cars to lease by clicking on the "New Car Pricing" tab above any page on Edmunds.
 After you enter the year, make and model, scroll down on the next screen to "See all for sale."
 It will display several cars for sale at local dealers.
 You can narrow down the list of vehicles by color, features, trim price and more.
 If you are interested in one of these cars, contact the dealer to make sure it is available.
 If there are several dealerships offering the same car, you may be in a better position to negotiate a better lease payment.